raffopazzo/depc/docs/04_coding_style.md

 These are the guidelines for C++ code.
 Below some made-up code showing an example.

+* Maximum line length: 120;
+  if you go 1 or 2 characters over the line, and splitting it up looks even worse, then it's ok to breach, occasionally.
 * Header order:
   put `#include` in order of specificity, from more specific to more general,